 9. How To Cook A Wolf

-How To Cook A Wolf is a trendy Upper Queen Anne restaurant that serves phenomenally delectable Italian food.
-The intriguing name was derived from a book written during the depression era about how to take simple ingredients and transform them into culinary magnificence.
-They have an ever-changing menu of small Italian plates, crafty cocktails, and wine programs.
+The intriguing name was derived from a book written during The Great Depression era about how to take simple ingredients and transform them into culinary magnificence.

 Address: 2208 Queen Anne Ave N, Seattle, WA 98109